 For a fund receiving private company dividends (including non-share dividends), for which the Commissioner has formed the opinion that it would be reasonable not to treat the dividends as special income, the dividends received are taxed at 15%.
+Refer to Taxation Ruling TR 2006/7

-All other income shown at H is taxed at 47%.
+All other income shown at H is taxed at 45%.